goautodial/v4.0/README.md

 <h3>Help, Installation and other HOWTOs:</h3>

-Visit the our open source community portal: https://goautodial.org.
+Visit our open source community portal: https://goautodial.org.

-If you'd like professional help visit our commercial portal: https://goautodial.com.
+If you'd like to go cloud and/or get professional help, please visit: https://goautodial.com.

 <h3>License:</h3>